semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 ### type {#type}

+Part of the [`agent`](#agent) deinition.
+It selects the hardware or [self-hosted agent](../using-semaphore/self-hosted) type that runs the jobs.

-The `type` property is intended for selecting the hardware you would like to use on the virtual machine that runs your jobs.
-A complete list of valid values for the `type` property is available on the [Machine Types](./machine-types) page.
+The list of valid values for Semaphore Cloud is available on the [machine types reference](./machine-types) page.

 ```yaml title="Example"
 machine: